15 Home Business Tax Questions Answered

 However, if you meet the requirement of a business, you could deduct $1,500 and take the $500 loss.

 Do I Need Receipts for All My Write-Offs?

 Yes, Keeping receipts for all expenses and deductions is important because the burden of proof rests with you if audited.
 There are a variety of filing systems you can use to wrangle all your receipts in order.
-You may want to use a business accounting software to help you organize your income and expenses and to make generating tax reports easier.
+You may want to use business accounting software to help you organize your income and expenses and to make generating tax reports easier.
 You

 How Much Self-Employment Income Can I Receive Without Having to Report It?

 None.
 The IRS requires you to report ALL of your income.
 Depending on the type of home business you have, you might receive a 1099-MISC form.
 However, if you sell your products or services directly, you may not receive any sort of income statement.
 But that doesn't mean you don't have to report what you've earned.
-It's important to keep track of all income you receive from your business and report it all.
+It's important to keep track of all the income you receive from your business and report it all.

 Should I Hire an Accountant to Help Me With My Home Business Taxes?